 So, the next time you ask what’s the difference between curd and yogurt, remember that it’s all about how they’re made.

 Curd is essentially the solid part of milk that has been separated, whereas yogurt contains live bacteria, which enhance its health benefits.
-So instead of having a thickened milk drink, try adding more yogurt to your diet to get all the essential nutrients you need.
+So instead of having coagulated milk with no probiotics qualities, try adding more yogurt to your diet to get all the essential nutrients you need.

 Frequently Asked Questions